DRSolve: Dixon Resultant & Polynomial System Solver

 File Input

-Pass a .dat file instead of inline arguments for scripted or batch use.
+Pass a .dr file instead of inline arguments for scripted or batch use.
+The input file may be given directly or with -f; use -o to choose the output file.

 Dixon mode / Complexity mode — file format